robertkodra/paymaster_demo/client/README.md

-# Starknet Privy (Tier‑2) Client
+# Starknet + Privy Client

-Next.js frontend showing a minimal Privy Tier‑2 integration for creating a Privy wallet and deploying a Ready account on Starknet.
-The app logs in with Privy and calls the backend to deploy using Privy Wallet API raw_sign.
+Next.js frontend for the Ready Wallet demo.
+It logs in with Privy, calls the backend to create a Privy wallet and deploy a Ready account using the Privy Wallet API (raw_sign), and includes a simple Counter read/write.

 ## 🚀 Quick Start